JustWhit3/osmanip/doc/Download and install.md

 ```shell
 ./install.sh
 ```
-A new library *libosmanip* will be created into the `/usr/local/lib` folder of your computer and the [*osmanip.h*](https://github.com/JustWhit3/osmanip/blob/main/include/osmanip.h) header will be installed into `/usr/local/include`.
+A new library *libosmanip* will be created into the `/usr/local/lib` folder of your computer and the [*header*](https://github.com/JustWhit3/osmanip/blob/main/include) files will be installed into `/usr/local/include`.

 ## Compile and run